parsaeisa/Notes/Software engineering/Database/postgresql.md

 ### DeadLocks
 Postge handles deadlocks itself by aborting one of the transactions that has a lock on some resource .

+## Downsides

+### Index managing

+While replicating data, the posgres has a downside on managing indexes.

+When the replication process copies rows in bulk, the DBMS also updates indexes for one row at a time.
+By it is managable by **removing indexes at destination database** and **rebuilding** them when the copying is complete.

+> When replicating, watch out indexes.
+They can take too much time.

+### Vacuum issue

+Vacuuming is an essential background process in Postgres that reclaims storage occupied by deleted or obsolete rows.

+Without regular vacuuming, the database would eventually run out of transaction IDs and grind to a halt.
+However, vacuuming large tables can be resource-intensive and cause performance issues and downtime.

+> DBMS keeps track of all its transactions.